NaleVex/NaleVex/README.md

 - 🌱 I’m currently learning Python, using it for automation routine stuff at work.
 Learning about AI as well, just started.
 - 💞️ I’m looking to collaborate on game projects (little home hobby): UE5 or GoDot.
 - 📫 Idk why but you can find me in discord: FunApple#6412
+- 🔏 I use private repos playing with my projects

 <!---
 NaleVex/NaleVex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.